HollyDraz/HollyDraz/README.md

-- 🔭 I’m currently working on a summer cohort app project :)
+- 🔭 I’m currently working on an app for the Heather Fulton Curtis Foundation

 - 👨‍💻 All of my projects are available at [https://github.com/HollyDraz](https://github.com/HollyDraz)